api-platform/schema-generator/README.md

 # Debug mode
 debug:                false

-# Use Doctrine's Resolve Target Entity feature
+# Generate interfaces and use Doctrine's Resolve Target Entity feature
-useRte:               false
+interface:            true

+# Use Doctrine's ArrayCollection instead of standard arrays
+doctrineCollection:   true

 # Emit a warning if a property is not derived from GoodRelations
 checkIsGoodRelations:  false

+# The Doctrine inheritance mapping type
+inheritanceMapping:   '@ORM\Entity'

 # A license or any text to use as header of generated files
 header:               false # Example: // (c) Kévin Dunglas <dunglas@gmail.com>